 What is a Last Mile Delivery Logistics Solution?

-Fortunately for businesses, there are last mile solutions available to overcome challenges such as lack of visibility and transparency, high costs, non-optimal route planning, and inefficiency in the loading of goods.
+Fortunately for businesses, there are last mile delivery systems available to overcome challenges such as lack of visibility and transparency, high costs, non-optimal route planning, and inefficiency in the loading of goods.

 What's in Store for Last Mile Deliveries This Year?

-Demand for last mile deliveries has been increasing in recent years, and this trend will continue through 2020 as more retailers want to compete with large brands like Amazon.
+Demand for last mile deliveries has been increasing in recent years, and this trend will continue through the year as more retailers want to compete with large brands like Amazon.

 Also, more brick-and-mortar store owners are expected to add same-day deliveries to their shipping options.
 Quick deliveries have become a popular offering of restaurants, but retailers now recognize that offering same-day shipping on everyday items will allow them to garner more loyal customers.